 I bring to the Commission an open mind.
 I don’t have a side, but I’ve lived both sides.
 The fact that I’ve been a police officer for 35 years, I know what it’s like to be out there.
 I see what it’s like.
 I hear what they’re saying.
 I understand what they’re saying.
 They have trust in me because I’ve worn the badge.
 I’ve been to Vietnam.
 I’ve paid my dues.
 So, therefore, they value my opinion because they know it’s not going to be slanted.
 They know that if they’re wrong, I’m going to tell them.
 If they’re right, I’m going to tell them they’re right.
 I think that gives me credibility on both sides, and that’s what I’ve been looking for because once you anchor yourself to one position or another, somebody’s got to win or somebody’s got to lose.
 Or somebody’s got to be right and somebody’s got to be wrong.
 But if I consider myself credible, fair, and open to both sides, then I’m able to judge the information I’m receiving.”

 I know what it’s like to be a civilian as a young Black man growing up in St. Louis.
 We could not even go past the circle because the Jennings Police Department harassed young men like myself and didn’t want us going up to the shopping center.
 So, I have felt the racism.
 I’ve been a part of car stops.
-Even as a police officer I’ve been stopped for no reason at all.
+Even as a police officer, I’ve been stopped for no reason at all.
 Nothing was wrong with my car.
 I was driving down the street with my wife.
-Police lights.
-I’m looking around trying to figure out what did I do?
+Then, police lights.
+And I’m looking around trying to figure out, “What did I do?”

 I have felt the racism.
 I’ve been a part of car stops.
 Even as a police officer I’ve been stopped for no reason at all.

 He handed me my license and I said, “Officer, are you going to let me know why you stopped me?”
 He said, “Why are you wanting to know why I stopped you?”
-And I said, “Because I’m a police officer and I think I have a right to know why you stopped me.”
+And I said, “Because I’m a police officer and I think I have a right to know.”
 And his whole demeanor…if he could have just disappeared and went to a different planet…the look on his face was just profound.
 His next question was, “Well, why didn’t you tell me?”
 I said, “Why does it matter?”
 It was a teaching moment for him because you never know who you’re talking to.
 I always want police officers to know you don’t know who you stopped and you must treat people as if they’re the President of the United States, because he might be.
-Or he might be related to them.
+Or he might be related.
 You better treat them with some sort of kindness.

 I take those opportunities to teach officers that we’re no better than anyone else.
 The only thing that makes us different is that when we put that uniform on and we put that badge on, we’ve taken an oath to protect the constitution and the laws and the state of Missouri.